hasl-sensor/integration/README.md

 Home Assistant SL Sensor (HASL)
 ===============================

-**This is a fork of fredrikbaberg SL sensor (https://github.com/fredrikbaberg/ha-sensor-sl).**

 This is a simple component for Home Assistant that can be used to create a "Departure board" for buses and trains in Stockholm, Sweden.
 You have to install it as a custom component and you need to get your own API keys from SL / Trafiklab.
 The supporting library HASL is on PyPi(https://pypi.org/project/hasl/) but you do NOT need to download this manually.

-**Note: There is a breaking change from name to friendly_name attribute in the config from pre 1.0.0 versions and also the default rendering in the card have been updated to show time instead of minutes left.**
+This is a fork of fredrikbaberg SL sensor (https://github.com/fredrikbaberg/ha-sensor-sl) that is now archived.

 - First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
 They provide multiple APIs, the ones you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2).
 When you have your API keys, you're ready to add the component to your Home Assistant.
 Since this is a custom component, you need to add it manually to your config directory.